7 Most Common Types of Data Breaches

 63% of victims now refuse to pay, up from prior years.
 But refusing to pay doesn’t mean the breach is cheap.

-Colonial Pipeline is the cautionary tale.
-They paid $4.4 million in ransom in 2021 after attackers used a single compromised VPN password to access their network.
+Colonial Pipeline is a classic example.
+They paid a $4.4 million ransom in 2021 after attackers used a single compromised VPN password to access their network.
 The password had been reused from a previous breach.
 That one credential shut down fuel delivery across the eastern US.

 Type 4: Insider Threats